 Gabelli School of Business, Fordham University | Email: firstname.lastname@example.org

 Dr. Cole also has been recognized for his contributions to the Gabelli School.
 At the graduate level, he has received the Dean’s Award for Impact twice (2022 and 2018) for his work in advancing two of the school’s strategic differentiators: Jesuit values and social innovation.
 In 2021, he was selected by the Gabelli School’s Diversity, Equity, and Inclusion (DEI) Board for its inaugural Achievement in Belonging: Faculty Curriculum & Teaching Award for “creating a curriculum that enables students to navigate today’s global and multicultural realities.”
-Dr. Cole was chosen by the Class of 2019 and the Class of 2015 for the Gladys and Henry Crown Award for Faculty Excellence and by the Class of 2015 for the Stanley Fuchs Award; the former is “given to the full-time faculty member whose exceptional performance and devotion to the school’s ideals and goals warrant extraordinary recognition”; the latter is “given to a full-time faculty member who has made a significant impact on students through his or her dedication and commitment to the student body.”
+Dr. Cole was chosen by the Classes of 2023, 2019 and 2015 for the Gladys and Henry Crown Award for Faculty Excellence and by the Class of 2015 for the Stanley Fuchs Award; the former is “given to the full-time faculty member whose exceptional performance and devotion to the school’s ideals and goals warrant extraordinary recognition”; the latter is “given to a full-time faculty member who has made a significant impact on students through his or her dedication and commitment to the student body.”
+He was selected by the Class of 2023 to deliver the inaugural “Last Lecture.”
 At the undergraduate level, Dr. Cole was selected three times by the graduating class for the Dean’s Award for Teaching Excellence (Class of 2016, Class of 2013 and Class of 2009) and once for the Faculty Cura Personalis Award (Class of 2022), the latter “recognizes a faculty member who embodies the Jesuit value of caring for others by going the extra mile to help students develop not only professionally, but also as whole people.”
 Prior to Fordham, he taught at the Stern School of Business at New York University and at the Ross School of Business at the University of Michigan.
 At the latter institution, he was recognized as one of the Top 15 Instructors for BBA-level instruction.

 Dr. Cole served for three years (2015-2018) as Director of the Full-time Cohort MBA and Professional MBA programs at the Gabelli School.
 For the Full-time program, he innovated in the curricular and co-curricular space, including introducing Gabelli Launch, a month-long onboarding program for the MBA1s that included a community impact challenge in Latin America.
 These efforts were recognized not only by the students, but also in the Gabelli School’s placement in various rankings.
 The full-time program gained 47 points in the U.S. News & World Report ranking (2015: #110 | 2018: #63), 37 points in the Poets & Quants ranking (2015: #99 | 2017: #62), 12 points in the Bloomberg BusinessWeek ranking (2015: #72 | 2017: #60), re-entry into the Forbes ranking (2015: unranked | 2018: #70), and a debut in The Economist ranking (2017: #92) and in the Corporate Knights Better World MBA Ranking (2018: #11).
 For the Professional MBA program, Dr. Cole successfully steered the program through a substantial curriculum change that includes flex-core and fixed-core components and two bookend modules (a Value & Values module for incoming students and the two-day Gabelli Capstone Experience).
 During Dr. Cole’s time as Director, the PMBA Program saw a 40 point gain in the U.S. News & World Report ranking (2015: #91 | 2018: #51).